🔄 MongoDB Aggregation Pipelines

 limit_stage = stages.Limit(value=1)

-stages = [match_stage, sort_stage, limit_stage]
+pipeline_stages = [match_stage, sort_stage, limit_stage]

-pipeline = Pipeline(stages=stages)
+pipeline = Pipeline(stages=pipeline_stages)

-# Execute your pipeline
+# Execute the pipeline

-curosr = db["movies"].aggregate(pipeline.export())
+cursor = db["movies"].aggregate(pipeline.export())

-results = list(curosr)
+results = list(cursor)

 print(results)